 Unlike the afore-mentioned British TV documentaries, Back Issues feels no need to take a moral stance on porn in general or Hustler in particular.
 This lack of criticism will be seen as some as being ‘pro-porn’, but it’s actually just a case of being even-handed and telling a story, not preaching a belief.
 It’s quite a refreshing approach, and probably means a British TV sale is out of the question.
 Notably, given the subject, there is less explicit material here than you might expect, the more graphic magazine images being censored for display in the film.
 I can’t fault that – they might have been something of a distraction.

 This is an excellent, entertaining documentary film that does what all good documentaries should do – it informs you about a subject you might not know much about.
-I think I did know a lot about this particular magazine, but after watching this film, I knowmore.
+I did know a lot about this particular magazine already, but after watching this film, I certainly know more.
 That’s all you can ask, really.